lmu-cmsi1010-fall2025-gmarzo/lab-instructions/Lab01_Instructions.md

 The total bill is `$148.45`.
 The table is tipping `20%`.
 The sales tax is `10%`.

-How much does each person at the table have to pay?
+How much does each person at the table have to pay off the **subtotal of the original bill**?

 A couple of hints:
 - Make sure to save each number to their own variable first